ShareAction: History

-Shareholder activism

-ShareAction trains and supports individual and organisations to use shareholder activism as a way to engage with major companies.
-It also collaborates with institutional investors to leverage shareholder influence.
-ShareAction's AGM activists attend the annual general meetings (AGMs) of publicly listed companies to ask questions about key environment, social, and governance issues.
-Individuals have raised issues concerning high pay, corporate tax, corporate lobbying, digital rights, human trafficking, renewable energy, and board diversity.

 Policy & research

-ShareAction engages with policy-makers and the investment industry to promote responsible investment and transparency to the savers whose money underpins the investment system.
-The aim is to encourage a policy framework that makes the investment system more democratic and accountable, and ensures all risks and opportunities, including those relating to environmental, social and governance factors are properly considered by institutional investors.

 ShareAction regularly publishes research on issues relating to responsible investment.
 This includes reports which provide independent analysis and help shape public policy debate.
 In July 2015, ShareAction published a report outlining its vision for UK workplace pensions which called for less regulation and better member representation.

-The charity also undertakes industry surveys which examine and rank the responsible investment performance of the UK’s largest pension funds and fund managers.
+The charity also undertakes industry surveys which examine and rank the responsible investment performance of the UK's largest pension funds and fund managers.
 These surveys provide independent analysis and have become respected industry benchmarks.
 ShareAction’s latest survey examined how frequently asset managers sided with company management advice on controversial decisions such as pay in 2014.

-Responsible investment networks

-ShareAction hosts networks for individuals and organisations interested in responsible investment.
-These include the Charities Responsible Investment Network (CRIN), the European Responsible Investment Network (ERIN), as well as various networks for investors, shareholders, and pension savers.
-ShareAction provides support to members including training, research, resources and opportunities for engagement with companies and policymakers.